eltay89/eltay89.github.io/_posts/2025-08-22-analyzing-bytes-for-llms.md

 ---
-title: "The Hidden Geometry of Language: An Expedition into Byte-Level AI"
+title: "The Geometry of Language: An Expedition into Byte-Level AI"
 date: 2025-08-08
-permalink: /posts/2025/08/ai-byte-analysis-for-researchers-final/
+permalink: /posts/2025/08/ai-byte-analysis-for-researchers/
 tags:
   - ai
   - llms